Womens Institute for Family Health

 Womens Institute for Family Health - Philadelphia, PA

 Womens Institute For Family Health is an addiction treatment center located at 5936 Chestnut Street, 1st Floor in the 19139 zip code in Philadelphia, PA.
 It is operated by a private non-profit organization.
-Womens Institute For Family Health provides prescribes suboxone, buprenorphine maintenance and administers naltrexone.
-Some of the treatment approaches used by Womens Institute For Family Health include counseling for trauma victims, relapse prevention and anger management.
+Womens Institute For Family Health provides buprenorphine detox, suboxone prescription and administers naltrexone.
+Some of the treatment approaches used by Womens Institute For Family Health include dialectical behavior therapy, motivational interviewing and counseling for substance abuse.
 Womens Institute For Family Health also specializes in detox services and offers inpatient opioid detox.
-Womens Institute For Family Health provides outpatient heroin services, outpatient heroin detox and regular outpatient heroin treatment.
-It also provides residential heroin addiction treatment and medical heroin detox.
-Other addiction treatment offered includes gambling disorder treatment.
+Womens Institute For Family Health provides regular outpatient heroin treatment, outpatient methadone/buprenorphine/naltrexone treatment and outpatient heroin detoxification.
+It also provides supervised heroin detox and residential treatment for heroin abuse.
+Other addiction treatment offered includes treatment for gambling disorder.

 Address: 5936 Chestnut Street, 1st Floor, Philadelphia, PA 19139